-The Centers for Learning Excellence (CLE) help students acquire the independent learning skills they need to be successful in college.
-At the CLE, students can receive high-quality tutoring and academic support in a broad variety of subject areas.
-The CLE has been awarded the highest status for international tutoring certification from the College Reading and Learning Association (CRLA).
-CRLA certification establishes professional standards for tutoring services, including training and evaluation.
-The centers are located at the Pecan Campus, Mid-Valley Campus, Starr County Campus, Nursing and Allied Health Campus, and the Technology Campus.
+The Center for Learning Excellence (CLE) helps students acquire or reinforce the learning skills and course content knowledge that they need to be successful in college.
+At the CLE, students can receive high-quality drop-in or by-appointment tutoring along with other academic support resources in a broad variety of subject areas.
+The CLE has been awarded the highest level of certification status from the College Reading and Learning Association (CRLA), a leading organization in the certification of academic learning centers based on established best practices for tutor training and evaluation.
+CLE sites are located on every STC Campus: Pecan, Mid-Valley, Starr County, Nursing and Allied Health, and Technology Center.

-Each of the CLE campuses house computer labs where students can access technological resources to enhance learning; some programs that are available include Plato and MyMathLab (self-paced instructional software), Microsoft Office Suite 2007, internet access, and several other types of computer-based enrichment software.
+Each of the CLE campuses house computer labs where students can access technological resources to enhance learning; such resources include specialized software programs and interactive electronic resources, as well as open computer labs for internet access and online instruction.
 In addition, the CLE offers group-study rooms for students to use with or without tutoring assistance.